AZEK (The AZEK Company Inc.) stock is in for a key growth catalyst - The Dwinnex

-As of close of business last night, The AZEK Company Inc.’s stock clocked out at 17.09, up 1.00% from its previous closing price of $16.92.
-In other words, the price has increased by $+0.17 from its previous closing price.
-On the day, 1668722 shares were traded.
-AZEK stock price reached its highest trading level at $17.57 during the session, while it also had its lowest trading level at $16.61.
+In the latest session, The AZEK Company Inc. (NYSE: AZEK) closed at $18.06 up 3.08% from its previous closing price of $17.52.
+In other words, the price has increased by $+0.54 from its previous closing price.
+On the day, 2065074 shares were traded.
+AZEK stock price reached its highest trading level at $18.20 during the session, while it also had its lowest trading level at $17.29.

 Top 5 Cheap Stocks to Own Right Now